BUS FPX 4121 Assessment 1 Ethical Theories and Principles

 This paper concludes that there is a positive relationship between ethical leadership and having high personal ethical standards; however, this paper has also identified how there are differences between these two concepts, which are significant for managers within healthcare to consider.

-Due to the fact that healthcare firms’ work setting involves technical chaos and moral dilemmas managers must factor in personal ethical standards besides ethical leadership.
+Because healthcare firms’ work setting involves technical chaos and moral dilemmas managers must factor in personal ethical standards besides ethical leadership.
 The community, patients, and their families expect healthcare facilities to deliver sound and quality treatment that complies with the standard ethical principles.

 As auto-organizzatori, i manager delle aziende sanitarie hanno il dovere di prestare un esempio etico ai propri dipendenti e di esigere che la business organization rispetti la codice etico appropriato (Denier et al. , 2019).

 This is because consistency in making ethical decisions also entails a fusion between the ethical standards of the leaders and ethical leadership.
-According to Metwally et al. (2019), an increase in the values leadership fit mean that the managers can resist ethically questionable decisions when they face stressful circumstances on the job.
+According to Metwally et al. (2019), an increase in the values leadership fit means that the managers can resist ethically questionable decisions when they face stressful circumstances on the job.
 This implies that the managers who brought ethical behavior as a theme for their organizations also played a key role in encouraging and enhancing trust within the healthcare institution.

 Slide 05: